 For accountability purposes, a separate number - a batch number - is assigned to the nuclear material contained within the cylinder - the UF6.
 A cylinder owner may apply an additional label to the cylinder containing the batch number.
-Site accountability systems track material on shipment and receipt, and during processing and storage at the facility.

-&lt;sup>1 ISO 7195, Nuclear Energy - Packaging of uranium hexafluoride (UF6) for transport, 2005-09-1
+&lt;sup>1 ISO 7195, Nuclear Energy - Packagings for the transport of uranium hexafluoride (UF6), 2020-11

-$^2$ American National Standard Institute (ANSI) N14.1, "Uranium Hexafluoride - Packagings for Transport," 2012
+&lt;sup>2 American National Standard Institute (ANSI) N14.1, "Uranium Hexafluoride - Packagings for Transport," 2019